ideasonpurpose/wp-theme-init/README.md

   new ThemeInit\Admin\CustomLoginScreen();
   ```

-Logo colors can be customized by setting any of these three CSS properties in the **admin.css** scope:
+Logo colors and maximum size can be customized by setting any of these CSS properties in the **admin.css** scope:

 ```css